 At the SSH Connection step of the wizard, specify credentials for the Linux server and additional SSH connection settings.

-- From the Credentials list, select credentials for the account that has administrator privileges on the Linux server.
+- From the Credentials list, select credentials for the account that has permissions described in Required Permissions.
 You can select a credentials record that uses the password authentication method or credentials record that uses the Identity/Pubkey authentication method.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add the credentials.
 For more information, see Managing Credentials.